 You just visited a local breeder and fell in love with two puppies.
 They are two adorable female pups that seem to love to play together.
 You inquired about adopting one, but your heart is split in half between the two.
-You finally decide that you want both, and the breeder seems quite content of doubling the profits.
+You finally decide that you want both, and the breeder seems quite content to double their profits.

-If you ever would find yourself in such scenario, think again.
-As cute and playful such puppies are, chances are that once in their teens and adulthood, they may engage in some serious discussions that may sometimes even turn bloody.
+If you find yourself considering this sort of same-sex adoption scenario, think again.
+As cute and playful same-sex sibling puppies are, chances are that once they mature, they will engage in some serious discussions that could turn bloody.

 Thinking that both ladies may work it out together is not a good choice.
-Very likely, the fights may escalate, and the cases where one dog was killed to death are not very uncommon.
-This seems to happen most often when the two dogs are close in age and when one dog is older and a newer dog is introduced to the pack.
+Very likely, fights may escalate, and one dog may severely injure or kill the other.
+This seems to happen most often when the two dogs are close in age or when one dog is older and a newer dog is introduced to the pack.

 When two females are close in age, there is often a lot of competition.
 They will fight over several competing elements.
 Such fights seem to occur the most in the presence of the owner.
-They may fight over who walks first up a ramp of stairs or through the door, they may fight over sleeping areas, foods, treats and toys.
-Sometimes a cause may not be completely visible in the owner's eyes but it any case one dog may have felt challenged by the other dog and felt the need to send her back down the ladder.
+They may fight over who walks first up a ramp of stairs or through the door, or they may fight over sleeping areas, foods, treats, and toys.
+Sometimes a cause may not be completely visible in the owner's eyes, but one dog may have felt challenged by the other and felt the need to send her back down the ladder.

-Adopting a female younger dog when owning already a female senior dog as mentioned above is also high risk.
-The newer dog may perceive that the older dog as weak either because of sickness or weakness and may try to take over.
-Unfortunately, it's not unheard of such fights having a sad ending.
+Adopting a younger female dog while owning an older female is also high risk.
+The newer dog may perceive the older dog as weak may try to take over.
+Unfortunately, such fights may have a sad ending.

 However, not all female dogs tend to have such fights.
-There are cases where owners are able to allow them to peacefully co-habitat with no problems.
-A big role is played by the owner, applying a "no fight" policy and intervening if something looks more than a minor squabble.
-Through desensitization and counterconditioning a lot at times can be achieved.
+There are cases where owners are able to allow them to peacefully coexist with no problems.
+A big role is played by the owner, applying a "no fight" policy and intervening if something looks like more than a minor squabble.
+Through desensitization and counterconditioning, a lot of progress can be achieved.